rnjhnd/java-design-patterns-portfolio/04-facade-design-pattern/hotel-management-system/README.md

 ![UML Class Diagram](https://github.com/user-attachments/assets/ee21370b-96ff-462c-a4a7-3f6728845353)

 The following diagram illustrates:
-- The architecture of the Hotel Management Facade
+- The architecture of the Hotel Management System
 - Relationships between the core components:
   - The `FrontDesk` facade class
   - The `HotelService` interface